scottohara/loot/README.md

 5. (Optional) Export your existing MS Money data (see below)
 6. Initialise the database (`rake db:setup`, or if you have no data to import `rake db:create && rake db:migrate`)
 7. Configure environment variables for the username and password to login as (`export LOOT_USERNAME=user && export LOOT_PASSWORD=pass`)
-8. Start the database server and app server in dev mode (`heroku local -f Procfile.dev`)
+8. Start the database server and app server in dev mode (`npm start`)
 9. Browse to http://localhost:8080/index.html and login using the credentials configured at step #8

 Exporting MS Money data